 - Consumer interests and buying trends

-Shopify's inventory management features provide structure for brands of all sizes, giving them the framework needed to run a successful retail business.
+The best inventory management software for Shopify (like Skubana) provides structure for brands of all sizes, giving them the framework needed to run a successful retail business.

-As brands expand to become multichannel merchants and adopt omnichannel marketing practices, the level of organization needed within their inventory management strategy increases.
+As brands expand to become multichannel merchants and adopt omnichannel marketing practices, they also need an omnichannel inventory management strategy to match.

-While many brands choose Shopify as their ecommerce platform, there are some benefits and challenges you might face if you use it as your inventory management software.
-We decided to take a closer look at the Shopify inventory management capabilities and the tools brands can use to optimize their inventory management practices.
+While many brands choose Shopify as their ecommerce platform, there are some challenges you might face if you use it as your primary inventory management software.
+We decided to take a closer look at the Shopify inventory management capabilities and the tools brands can use to optimize their inventory management strategies and practices.

 There’s a reason why Shopify is so popular: it has a large number of benefits for its users.